 Social capital as a motor for innovation

 The interdependence and connectivity between employees' talents, or social capital, is just as important for innovation as is economic capital.
 Here is a task for organizations: they need to strengthen their social capital.
-Dr. Michiel Schoemaker, teacher in the Masterclass Strategic Management at TIAS, puts forward three ways of tackling this.
+Dr. Michiel Schoemaker, teacher in the Master Class Strategic HRM for Managers at TIAS, puts forward three ways of tackling this.

 The modern organization is a network organization.
 An increasing number of people work in flexible labor organizations.
 Reacting quickly and creatively to market demands, to clients' changing requirements, has become the motto.
 During the past decades, this has altered the structures of many organizations as organizations demand more flexibility of their employees.
 Organizing employees' talents is the central issue and staff management is often focused on the individual.

 And so organizations ignore one important problem, namely the creation of interdependence in the organization.
 Organizing employees' talents is good and flexibility is necessary.
 But if management becomes focused too much on the individual, if steering is focused too much on flexibility, then interdependence is at risk of being lost.

 There is an increasing awareness from these experiences that talent management alone is not enough.
 Interdependence and connectivity between all that talent is also needed.
 The football team metaphor is evident here.
 You can have so much talent on the field, but if they don't play together properly (or ideally "play together blindly"), then you will not win the competition.
 Social capital is in this field of interplay.

 In a modern organization, it is not just about forming networks in structures and systems, but also and primarily about forming networks between people.
 This focus on forming networks between people is reflected in the ideas behind social capital.
 In their book In Good Company, Cohen and Prusak provide a beautiful definition of social capital: